edward-shen-2002/Web-Prototype-Mirror/docs/ISSUES.md

 ## Context Menu

-- Disable context menu on edit mode - probably need another state
+- Disable context menu on edit mode - probably need another state??

+## Edit Input

+- Currently, there are issues when input is dependent on sheet.
+We could put the input on the same level as sheet.
+Issue: Context menu sticks to edit input and produces bugs